shimpe/scparco/HelpSource/tutorials/guilang.md

 ## Parsing the guilang specification

 In scparco, parsers for big specifications are built by combining together many smaller parsers for small parts of the specification.
 The parser for guilang will be built bottom-up.

+### General debugging tip: tracing parsers

+As you start to make more complicated parsers, you may run into situations where things don't work as expected.
+In that case, you can always call the parser's ```run``` method with argument ```trace:true```.
+This causes the parsers to log to the post window when and where they start, and whether they succeed/fail.

 ### Parsing the specs section